 Funding: Generally, no federal statutory maximums exist for eligible activities, although individual states allocate funds to prioritized projects and may impose additional limitations.
 In Massachusetts, project funding for clean water initiatives in 2018 ranged from $723,000 for street drainage improvements to $81 million for a water pump station and river crossing.

-Cost share: Most assistance that municipalities receive through CWSRF is for loans that have to be repaid 100% to the CWSRF.
+Cost share: Most assistance that communities receive through CWSRF is for loans that have to be repaid 100% to the CWSRF, though some options exist for loan forgiveness.

 Application process: